 Department: Pathobiology and Population Sciences

 Siobhan is currently a Head of RVC Animal Welfare Science and Ethics group and Senior Lecturer in Animal Behaviour and Welfare Science.
 She specialises in social behaviour, learning and cognition, behavioural approaches to assessing sensory capacities and animal welfare.

-Siobhan graduated from University of Newcastle in 1994 with a degree in Animal Science.
-She then went on to complete an MSc in Applied Animal Behaviour and Welfare at University of Edinburgh (1995) culminating in a research project at the Macaulay Institute on the welfare of red deer at lairage.
+Siobhan graduated from University of Newcastle in 1994 with a BSc in Animal Science and went on to complete an MSc in Applied Animal Behaviour and Welfare at University of Edinburgh (1995).